 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include OpenCL, GPU Computing, Parallel Programming, Heterogeneous Computing, Compute Kernels, plus context from read, 2026, excerpt, time.
+Themes include OpenCL, GPU Computing, Parallel Programming, Heterogeneous Computing, Compute Kernels, plus context from 2026, promo, codes, june.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.